malcolmgroves/FluentQuery/README.markdown

 FluentQuery is not just for strings in Listboxes though.
 Want all the char's in a string that are either letters or digits?
 Use:

-    for LChar in Query.From(FMyString).IsLetterOrDigit do
+    for LChar in StringQuery.From(FMyString).IsLetterOrDigit do

 If FluentQuery does not contain a query operation you need, no problem.
 You can use the Where operation which takes a TPredicate&lt;T> to do your custom querying.
-This example finds the first TPerson object in your TObjectList&lt;TPerson> that is over 18:
+This example finds all TPerson objects in your TObjectList&lt;TPerson> that are over 18: c

-    var
-      LPerson : TPerson;
-      LOver18 : TPredicate<TPerson>;
-    begin
-      LOver18 := function (Person : TPerson) : boolean
-                 begin
-                   Result := Person.Age > 18;
-                 end;

-      for LPerson in Query
-                       .Select<TPerson>
-                       .From(FPersonCollection)
-                       .Where(LOver18)
-                       .First do
-      begin
-          // do something here with your adult LPerson end;
-    end;

 Not just for..in loops
 --------------------------
 FluentQuery is not just for for..in loops though.
+In the prior example, if you only want the First TPerson object over 18, your query could look like this:

+      LPerson := ObjectQuery<TPerson>
+                       .Select
+                       .From(FPersonCollection)
+                       .Where(LOver18)
+                       .First;

 You can export the results of a query as another collection, such as:

     var
       LStrings : TStrings;
     begin
-      LStrings := Query
+      LStrings := StringQuery
                     .From(FStrings)
                     .Skip(4)
                     .Take(3)